 Any of the Nurses at the Health Center will be able to help you find a referral that is close to school or your home.

-Can I get a complete physical or gynecologic exam at the student health center?
+Can I get a complete physical or gynecologic exam?

 Yes, physicals and gynecology exams are available to students.
 These appointments must be scheduled.

-How long can I continue to receive help from the mental health team at the health center?
+How long can I continue to receive help from the mental health team?

 Due to the need for this service, visits are limited to eight during a student's time at OCC.
 If the student & therapist decided longer term of counseling would be beneficial, a community referral is made.